mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 ### Course Delivery/Organization/Communication: ###
 * Office hours will be available in person and via Discord.
-( Instructor is also available via email (above) and can be expected to email you back within 24 hours during weekdays.
-Announcements will be made via Discord.
+* Announcements will be made via Discord.
 * The instructor will integrate teaching strategies including, but not limited to: lecture, lab, large and small group discussion/exercises, cooperative learning, case studies, internet, and video.
 * Students will be expected to work independently and in groups.
 * The assessment will consist of in-class exercises, labs, projects, a midterm, and a final.